 On the printed circuit board there is room for a 330 Ohm resistor (labelled with a '*').
 If one uses the TIC206 TRiac this resistor is not necessary.
 Some other thyristors however may need that resistor in order to start.

+Triacs are not really suitable for inductive loads.
 As I am switching a lamp, I have no use for a snubber circuit (formed by the 100R resistor and C1).
 However, if you switch inductive loads you will need one.
 The values of the resistor and capacitor may vary depending on your situation but a proper way to start would be a 100 Ohm resistor and a 100nF capacitor.
 The PCB offers holes at various distances, suitable for different sizes of capacitors.
-The PCB

 Download the PCB design(s) above and use your favorite method to etch your PCB.
 With regard to the design: the pcb picture in this ibble is seen from the component side: The copper traces thus are actually seen as if you are looking through the board.
 That is why the writing is in reverse.
 This design is suitable for a direct toner transfer